History of Barton Grange

-Over seventy years ago in 1945, Edward and Ada Topping bought a small mansion in Barton, just north of Preston, and converted it into a six bedroom hotel which opened in 1951.
-Whilst they got to grips with running an expanding hotel business, their son Eddie was at College training as a horticulturist and landscape gardener.
-In 1955, with his training completed, he returned home to set up a market garden within the five acres of land surrounding his parents’ hotel.
+While the couple worked together to build up the hotel business, their son Eddie was at college training as a horticulturist and landscape gardener.
+After graduating in 1955, he returned home to set up a market garden in the five acres of land surrounding his parents’ hotel.

-In February 2006, the garden centre at Woodford was sold to enable the business to reshift its focus back to Lancashire.
-Work then began on the Group’s most challenging development – the £12 million project to build the new Garden Centre and narrowboat marina at Brock, just north of Barton.
-This new Centre opened in March 2008, and the Marina welcomed its first narrowboat in September that year.
+In February 2006, the garden centre at Woodford was sold to enable the business to re-shift its focus back to Lancashire.
+Work then began on the group’s most challenging development – the £12 million project to build the new garden centre and narrowboat marina at Brock, just north of Barton.
+This new centre opened in March 2008, and the marina welcomed its first narrowboat in September that same year.

-The Garden Centre at Brock was awarded the title of Destination Garden Centre of the Year by the Garden Centre Association in 2012 and 2013.
-The decision was then taken to sell the Bolton garden centre in June 2013 so that the company could focus its efforts on further developments at Brock – watch this space!
+In 2012 and 2013, Barton Grange Garden Centre was named Destination Garden Centre of the Year by the Garden Centre Association.
+The decision was then taken to sell the garden centre in Bolton so that the company could concentrate its efforts on further developments at Brock.

-From a small mansion to a major group of companies with a multi-million pound turnover, Barton Grange has established itself as one of the leading businesses in the North West.
-It remains a family run company, committed to traditional values, with two of Eddie Topping’s sons now in charge – Peter runs the landscaping and nurseries business whilst Guy oversees the Hotel, the Garden Centre and the Marina.
-With plans already in hand to develop further the site at Brock, the future for Barton Grange looks very exciting.
+From a small hotel to a major group of companies with a multi-million pound turnover, Barton Grange has established itself as one of the leading businesses in the North West.
+It remains a family-run company committed to traditional values.
+Two of Eddie Topping’s sons are now in charge – Peter runs the landscaping and nurseries business whilst Guy oversees the garden centre, the marina and The Flower Bowl Entertainment Centre.